justmisosoup/working-with-me/README.md

 ### Common misunderstandings about me

 - Articulation of thought process and questions can come off as defensive.
 This is an effort to gain clarification rather than not receiving feedback.
 - I can come off rigid in my communication.
-I bias towards structure when communicating abstract or difficult things.
+I tend to favor structure when communicating abstract or difficult ideas.

 ## General

 ### Top 3 Core Values

-- **Empathy**—I believe in putting myself in another person’s shoes regardless of my own experiences and ability to truly empathise.
+- **Empathy**—I believe in putting myself in another person’s shoes, regardless of my own experiences and ability to truly empathise.
 This often manifests as me asking a lot about your experiences or perceptions so I can understand where they are coming from.
 - **Reliability**—Being reliable to others is important to me.
-I will try my best always to let you know if I cannot commit to something initially agreed upon ahead of time.
+I will always try my best to let you know if I cannot commit to something we initially agreed on ahead of time.
 On the flip side, I generally uphold others to this value as well.
-If in doubt, over communicate.
+If in doubt, over-communicate.
 - **Honesty**—Dishonesty is probably the number one thing I try to avoid.
 I try to always come prepared with the most factual information I can.
+As a rule, dishonest people do not earn much respect from me.
+If there is a lack of respect, there will be a general lack of attention or urgency in our work together.

 ### My Favorite Things